Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Estimation and Inference

 \begin{assumption} (i) $\hat{C} ( A)$ is uniformly consistent, namely, $ \sup_{A\in \mathcal{A}} \rvert \hat{C} (A) - C(A) \rvert = o_p(1)$; and (ii) $\sup_{A\in \mathcal{A}} \lvert \hat{C} ( A) -{C} ( A) \rvert = o_p ( n_1^{-1/4} )$. \end{assumption} The conditions imposed in Assumption \ref{assump:regular1} are standard regularity conditions used to establish the asymptotic results.
 Assumption \ref{assump:regular1}(ii) is commonly imposed in the causal inference literature to derive the asymptotic distribution of the estimators when the nuisance functions are estimated with certain convergence rates.
 For example, if $\hat{C}( A)$ is estimated based on a correctly specified parametric model, $\hat{C}( A)$ is $\sqrt{n_1}$-consistent by using maximum likelihood estimation or generalized moments of estimation~\citep{hansen1982large}.
-However, when $\hat{C}( A)$ is estimated nonparametrically, it is often expected that the estimator to be achieved with the rate $o_p(n_1^{-1/4})$.
-This rate can be achieved by some nonparametric methods, such as kernel regression or random forest, under certain conditions \citep{chernozhukov2018double}.
+When $m(Z)$ and $\hat{C}( A)$ are estimated nonparametrically, it is often expected that the estimators can achieve the rate $o_p(n_1^{-1/4})$.
+Specifically, we can adopt the classical linear sieve methods with certain linearly independent basis functions.
+Except for the sieve method, popular machine learning approaches, including kernel regression or random forest, can also be easily implemented to achieve the desired square root consistency.
+Furthermore, while sample splitting or cross-fitting techniques are not required for our estimation, they provide a valuable perspective for alleviating some technical conditions in future work \citep{chernozhukov2018double}.
 Although Assumption \ref{assump:regular1}(ii) related to the sample size $n_1$, it is important to note that we assume the ratio $n_2/n_1$ of the two sample sizes tends to a constant $r$.
 This implies that condition $\sup_{A\in \mathcal{A}} \lvert \hat{C} ( A) -{C} ( A) \rvert = o_p ( n_2^{-1/4} )$ also holds.

 In the final part of this section, we will outline simpler conditions to ensure that Assumption \ref{assump:regular1} is satisfied within the context of a linear model framework for $m(Z)$.
 These conditions provide insights into solving the classical linear structural equation model more effectively.
 Without the linear structure of $m(Z)$, we refer readers to the two-step sieve M estimator previously discussed by~\citet{hahn2018nonparametric}.